Alaiasa Sepulona Moananu

 Alai'asa Moefa'auouo Tapuai Sepulona Moananu (born c.
-1961) is a Samoan politician.
-He is a member of the Opposition Human Rights Protection Party and the current member for the Anoama'a No.1 constituency.
-Moananu is also the Whip for the HRPP.
+1961) is a former Samoan politician.
+He was a member of the Opposition Human Rights Protection Party and served as party whip.

 Personal life

 Sepulona Moananu was born and raised in the village of Falefa to parents Salale Moananu Salale and Eseta Moananu.
 He is an accountant, a business owner, a farmer, and comes from a family of politicians and leaders.
 He holds the matai titles of "Tapuai" from Sagone in Savaii, "Moefa'auouo" from the village of Lufilufi and "Alai'asa" from Falefa.
 His father the late Salale Moananu was elected as MP for Anoama'a in the 1991 election, defeating former Prime Minister Tui Atua Tupua Tamasese Efi before losing the seat in a subsequent case.
 Alai'asa has 7 siblings (Siaosi, Sinatala, Pola Salale, Makerita Litia, Okesene Lupe, Tapa, and Saulaulu Utulei) and is a father to 7 children (Lapi, Grace, Esther, Timothy Salale, Faith, Christian, and Lydia) and husband to Fugalelea Moananu.